 A special dividend is just what it sounds like—a payment made to shareholders that is separate from its regular dividend cycle.
 Most of the time it is a one-off.
 However, that’s not always the case.

-A few years ago, I read about a $4 special dividend that was going to be paid by Saks Incorporated (no longer a public company).
+Years back, I read about a $4 special dividend that was going to be paid by Saks Incorporated (no longer a public company).
 I wasn’t a Saks shareholder at the time, but since the shares were trading in the teens, I figured an additional $4 would be a pretty nice return.

 - Corporate restructuring, with a selloff of large assets.
 That was the reason for Saks’ first special dividend in 2006—the company sold off its Bon-Ton stores.